 The return and risk profile of a Mintos portfolio can vary significantly.
-It really depends on which of the 50+ lenders you select, and what types of loans are purchased.
+It really depends on which of the 60+ lenders you select, and what types of loans are purchased.
 Interest rates also tend to go up and down each month.
-Mintos investors can however normally expect to generate returns in the 10-13% region, which we think is very good in the current interest rate environment.
+Mintos investors can however normally expect to generate returns in the 9-13% region, which we think is very good in the current interest rate environment.
 Most loans on Mintos come with a ‘buyback guarantee’.
 This means that if a loan defaults, the lender will repurchase it from the investor.
 That makes the quality of the lender itself more important than the borrower, as the investor will only suffer a loss if a lender runs into financial difficulties and is unable to repurchase the loan.
-So far there have been two cases where this has happened – Eurocent, and Aforti Holdings.
+So far there have been a few cases where this has happened.

 The quality of lenders that are listed on Mintos can vary dramatically, and Mintos does not make it easy to assess which lenders are the best.
 That is why we created the Mintos lender ratings.
 It provides financial information about each lender, and also a score out of 100 based on several characteristics.
 Mintos have now introduced their own rating system, and we provide their ratings on this page too.We feel that there are many lenders on Mintos that in our view are too small, too inexperienced, are loss making, and have poor financial disclosures.
 However there are several good quality lenders too, and investors portfolios should be allocated towards those ones.

 The key is to create a portfolio that is diversified among many lenders, spread across different countries and loan types (auto, mortgage, short-term etc).
 To help with the portfolio construction process we created the Mintos loan scanner.
 That shows, in a single chart, our current rating score, interest rates, and loan availability levels for each lender.